 You can add memory to your computer to increase system performance.
-Your computer has three connectors for installing system-memory modules.
-The maximum amount of system memory your computer supports is 384 MB.
+Your computer has either two or three connectors (DIMM 0, DIMM 1, and DIMM 2) for installing system memory modules.
+If your computer has three connectors, the maximum amount of system memory your computer supports is 384 MB.
+If your computer has two connectors, the maximum amount of system memory your computer supports is 256 MB.

-Note: To locate the memory connectors inside your computer, see "Identifying Parts on the System Board" on page 13.
+Note: To locate the memory connectors inside your computer, see "Identifying Parts on the System Board" on page 10.
+DIMM 2 is not on all models.

 The memory modules your computer uses are dual inline memory modules (DIMMs).
-The IBM-installed DIMMs that come with your computer are nonparity (NP) or ECC (error correcting code) 100 MHz SDRAM (synchronous dynamic random access memory) modules.
+If your computer has an Intel Pentium II or Intel Pentium III processor, the IBM-installed DIMMs that come with your computer are non-parity or Error Checking and Correction (ECC) 100 MHz Synchronous Dynamic Random Access Memory (SDRAM) modules.